CarlosCD/cant_wait/README.md

 (Visit <http://www.postgresql.org/docs/devel/static/runtime-config-client.html> for more information)

-If any SQL statement takes more time than the timeout value (measured in milliseconds), its execution will be cancelled, and Active Record would raise a PGError exception.
+If any SQL statement takes more time than the timeout value (measured in milliseconds), its execution will be cancelled, and Active Record would raise an exception.

     ActiveRecord::StatementInvalid: PGError: ERROR:  canceling statement due to statement timeout

-If you find any problems, please feel free to open an issue in the gem repository ([GitHub](https://github.com/CarlosCD/cant_wait)).
+## Installation

+Add this line to your application's Gemfile:

+    gem 'cant_wait', '~> 0.0.4'

+And then execute:

+    $ bundle

 ## Usage